uwegeercken/hop-uit/README.md

 Program to convert .kjb and .ktr files created by the Pentaho Data Integration tool (PDI) into the equivalent HOP formats .hpl and .hwf.

-Files are read from the input folder, converted and output to the output folder.
-If one or multiple file names are specified, then only these files are processed from the input folder.
-The -f argument to specify a filename may be defined multiple times.
+Files are read from the input folder, converted and created in the output folder.
+If additionally file names are specified, then only these files are processed from the input folder.
+The -f argument - to specify a filename - may be defined multiple times.
 If no file name is specified then all files in the input folder are processed.
+Only ktr and kjb files are processed.
 Files are not overwritten in case they already exist.

-A folder "hop-uit-environment" is created as a Hop environment base folder.
-Database metadata files are created in a subfolder of this folder.
-After running the hop-uit tool and after the conversion of input files is complete, one can define a new environment in the Hop GUI poiting the value of "Environment base folder" to the "hop-uit-environment" folder that was created running the hop-uit tool.
-This way all database connection metadata files that were converted are readily available in Hop.
+A folder "hop-uit-environment" is created and represents a Hop environment base folder.
+Database metadata files from the conversion are created in a subfolder of this folder.
+If a Hop config directory is defined in a system variable HOP_CONFIG_DIRECTORY or it is specified using the -c flag, then an environment metadata file is created in this location.
+This will allow the user to switch to this environment from within the Hop GUI and have all converted database metadata readily available.
+At a later stage additional environment related features may be implemented.

-NOTE: Instead of creating a new environment in the Hop GUI, you can also copy the file "default_environment.xml" from the output folder to /<Hop installation folder>/config/environments/metastore/Hop Environment.
+NOTE: If no system variable HOP_CONFIG_DIRECTORY and no -c flag is specified, then the environment metadata file is created in the output folder specified.
+It can be copied from this folder to the folder: /[Hop installation folder]/config/environments/metastore/Hop Environment, manually at a later point in time.

 Adjust the log level in log4j.properties to DEBUG to receive more detailed output.